 The data used for the analyses consisted of three main sources: replication datasets, replication protocols, and original study articles.
 The data came from the Many Labs replication projects.
 Specifically, data from Many Labs 1, 2, 3, & 5 (Ebersole et al., 2016, 2020; Klein et al., 2014, 2018).
 Many Labs 4 (Klein et al., 2022) was excluded, as there was no publicly available replication protocol.
 Additionally, the replication of (Crosby et al., 2008) in Many Labs 5 made use of videos and eye-tracking measures, which did not match this study’s focus on item-based measures.

-Unit of analysis.
+Unit of Analysis.

-The unit of analysis in this study was a measure of a psychological construct used in the primary analysis that was being replicated.
+The unit of analysis in this study was a measure of a single psychological construct used in the primary analysis that was being replicated.
+Multiple psychological constructs could be measured per original study or replication.
 We used the the replication protocols to identify these measures.
 Acquiescence bias checks, manipulation checks, pilot test measures, and measures added for exploratory analyses were not included.

 Data Collection